seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 <summary><strong>What's not working ⚠️</strong></summary>

 - [ ] Fingerprint reader - `While there is finally a working driver for Linux (python-validity), don't expect macOS driver any time soon.`
-- [ ] PM 981 NVME drive - `Still unstable.
+- [ ] Samsung PM 981 NVME drive - `Still unstable.
 Could work for some, not for others.`

 </details>